casualcomputer/sql.mechanic/README.md

 If you are trying to summarize tables stored in enterprise-level servers, the execution speed of this package's outputs are limited only by the capacity of the servers, instead of RAM of local computers.
 If you use a powerful server to store your data and prefer to use the R language, you are no longer limited by the RAM of your computer.

-Specail credits: the R codes in this package were built on top of Gordon S. Linoff's book _Data Analysis Using SQL and Excel, 2nd Edition_.
+Specail credits: the R codes in this package are built on top of Gordon S. Linoff's book _Data Analysis Using SQL and Excel, 2nd Edition_.
 His work has been a tremendous inspiration for the creation of this package.